SharkSnack/shiren-2/content/system/castle.md

 ### Castle Parts

 The 5 categories of castle materials are combined in various combinations to make castle parts.<br/>

-The combinations for each type of castle part are:
+As shown in the Castle Diagram:

 <div class="dungeonImage">
   <img src="../images/other/castle_diagram.png" alt="Castle Diagram Image"/>
 </div>

+The combinations for each type of castle part are:

 |Part|Materials|
 |-|-|